CumulusNetworks/docs/content/knowledge-base/Installing-and-Upgrading/Installation/Set-up-an-apt-Package-Cache.md

 In traditional Linux form, there are a number of package mirroring tools available for Debian.

-The `apt-mirror` program can copy the entire Cumulus Networks repository, so you can point your local switches at the local copy of the repository.
+The `apt-mirror` program can copy the entire NVIDIA repository, so you can point your local switches at the local copy of the repository.
 This approach works, but is a bit more heavyweight than you may want.
 For that reason, we recommend using the `apt-cacher-ng` program.

 `apt-cacher-ng` has been around for quite some time now and has many proponents.
 It replaces the original `apt-cacher` program as it is more robust.